 Are you interested in trying Cold Brew Coffee but want to know what the best types of coffee for cold brew are before you try it?
 We go in depth in this post to help you choose which one is best for you.

-Cold brew coffee is made when you steep the coffee grounds in room temperature or cold water for 12-24 hours.
+Cold brew coffee is made when you steep the coffee grounds at room temperature or cold water for 12-24 hours.
 It creates a much richer, smooth tasting cup of coffee.
 Cold brew tends to be less acidic and can be saved in the refrigerator for up to 5 days.

 Many people have switched to cold brew lately due to its many health benefits.
 However, if you make the switch, you will want to pick the best beans for your brew.

 Cold brew coffee is not iced coffee.
 They are two separate things.
 Cold brew is made when you steep the grounds in cold water for 12-24 hours.
 Iced coffee is made when you pour hot coffee over ice.

 To brew, you will need a French Press or a Cold Brew Coffee Maker.
 You will take your grounds and room temperature water, then combine them in the cold brew maker.
 Then, you let it steep for up to 16 hours and store the leftovers in the refrigerator.
 You can steep it for 24 hours and it will be fine but you will get a more woody flavor when you do it that long.